PsyTeachR/ads-v1/docs/03-viz.md

 ::: {.try data-latex=""}

 You probably want to customise some things, like the colours, order of the columns, and their labels.
 Inspect the code below to figure out where these things change.
 The functions `scale_fill_manual()` and `scale_x_discrete()` are new, but work in the same way as the other `scale_` functions.
+You'll learn more about this in Chapter\ \@ref(custom).

 <div class='webex-solution'><button>Code</button>